drand/website/docs/docs/specification.md

   `Threshold` of partial signatures from nodes.

-This structure makes it so that each beacon created is building on the previous one therefor forming a randomness chain.
+This structure makes it so that each beacon created is building on the previous one therefore forming a randomness chain.

 **Partial beacon creation**: At each new round, a node creates a `PartialBeacon` with the current round number, the previous signature and the partial signature